 |SOCW 486||Senior Field Experience II||4 credits|

 Additional Required Course

 |SOC 110||Introduction to Sociology||3 credits|

-Students who wish to major in social work must declare this intention with the university registrar and complete the departmental admissions process.
+Students who wish to major or minor in social work must declare this intention with the university registrar and complete the departmental admissions process.

 - A strong desire to serve while promoting human and community well-being.